Table of Contents

 At this stage, succulents need the most intense light.
 Indoor growing lights for plants with an intensity of 600 to 800µmol/m²/s and a color temperature of 2700K to 3000K are ideal for this stage.

-- Some types of succulents can tolerate much less light.
-It’s best to research the specific needs of your particular plants to make sure they are getting the right amount of light.
+Some types of succulents can tolerate much less light.
+It’s best to research the specific needs of your plants to make sure they are getting the right amount of light.

-- Be sure your succulents are not getting too much direct sunlight.
-If you notice signs of sun damage such as brown spots or burning on the leaves, you may need to move your succulents to a slightly shaded area.
+To keep your succulents healthy, make sure they are not exposed to excessive direct sunlight.
+If you observe any indications of sun damage, such as brown spots or leaf burning, it might be necessary to relocate your succulents to a slightly shaded spot.

 Photo-Oxidative Stress